De Anza College, Cupertino, CA

 THERE IS NO IN-CLASS or ON-CAMPUS ORIENTATION FOR EITHER HEALTH 21 OR NUTRITION 10:

 - There will be no campus meetings for either Nutrition 10 or Health 21.
-To demonstrate your intent to maintain your enrollment (to not be dropped as a 'no show'), students must logon to our Catalyst course site by Wednesday, April 10, 5:00 PM.
-This is College policy.
+To demonstrate your intent to maintain your enrollment (to not be dropped as a 'no show'), students must logon to our Catalyst course site by Wednesday, April 8, 5:00 PM.
+Dropping students who are 'no shows' is College policy.
 Catalyst records logons.
 The instructor will monitor the site and will drop as 'no shows' students who have not logged on by the date and time above.

 ONLINE CLASSES FACILITATED BY CATALYST: